HeitorHenz/weatherApp/README.md

 ***
 ## How to run

-Run `docker compose up --build` at the root directory
+Run `docker compose up --build -d` at the root directory
 ***
 ## Usage